Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 7. Windscribe — Best Budget VPN for Streaming

-Windscribe is the budget option that genuinely doesn't feel like one.
-The free tier is surprisingly generous — 10GB per month, servers in 11 countries, and actual streaming functionality on certain servers.
-For light streamers or people who want to test the waters before committing, it's the best free entry point on this list by a wide margin.
+Windscribe is the budget option that actually doesn't feel cheap.
+The free tier is genuinely generous — 10GB per month, servers in 11 countries, and actual streaming functionality on certain servers.
+If you're just testing the waters or you're a light user, it's the best free entry point on this list by a wide margin.

-The paid Pro plan is also attractively priced, especially if you use the "Build-a-Plan" option where you pay only for the server locations you actually need.
+The paid Pro plan is also reasonably priced, especially if you use "Build-a-Plan" where you pay only for server locations you actually need.
 The R.O.B.E.R.T. feature — a customizable DNS-based blocker — is surprisingly powerful for a budget tool.
-Honest limitation: Windscribe's server network is on the smaller side (~480 servers), and peak-hour speeds can be variable.
+Real limitation: Windscribe's server network is smaller (~480 servers), and speeds during peak hours can vary.
 But for the price?
-Hard to complain.
+You're getting a lot.

 Key Features: